Everyone has emotional needs.

 Then suggest a possible solution, like replying to texts each evening or with a phone call, or choosing a regular date night.

 It’s OK not to do everything together.
-In fact, maintaining separate interests and friendships can be good for individual emotional health, as well as the health of your relationship (see autonomy above).
+In fact, maintaining separate interests and friendships can be good for individual mental health, as well as the health of your relationship (see autonomy above).

 But you probably want to feel connected at the same time.
 That’s perfectly understandable.
 What are relationships for, if not sharing your life?